Thematic Working Groups

-The GFMD Operating Modalities provide for the creation by the Steering Group of thematic Ad hoc Working Groups (WGs).
+In line with the GFMD Operating Modalities, the Steering Group may create thematic follow up working groups (WGs).
+The objective is to take forward the policy insights and recommendations coming out of GFMD deliberations and translate these into more concrete outcomes in between GFMD Summit Meetings.
 The WGs consult with the GFMD Troika and the GFMD Steering Group to ensure that the WG activities are in line with the priorities of the Chairmanship and serve the general interest of the GFMD process.
 Group membership is on a voluntary basis and maintains regional balance.
-The WGs are also open to non-state partners, particularly international organizations that can offer relevant thematic expertise, as well as representatives of the civil society and business sectors.
+The WGs are also open to non-state partners, including the GFMD mechanisms (for civil society, business and mayors / local authorities) and international organizations that can offer relevant thematic expertise.

 To respond to current and emerging events, and in line with the thematic priorities of the GFMD Chair-in-Office, there are currently two active GFMD Working Groups :

 Previous GFMD Working Groups